Peterhead: Listed buildings

-Peterhead has many listed buildings across the three categories of A, B and C. The three Category A listed buildings are Buchan Ness lighthouse (see below), Old St Peter's Church (its graveyard is Category B listed) and the Old Parish Church.

-The majority of the listed buildings are on streets that fan out from the harbour, including Harbour Street, Broad Street, Jamaica Street, Maiden Street, Merchant Street, Port Henry Road, Queen Street and St. Andrew Street.
+Peterhead has many listed buildings across the three categories (A, B and C).
+The three Category A listed buildings are Buchan Ness lighthouse, Old St Peter's Church and the Old Parish Church (known colloquially as the Muckle Kirk).
+The majority of the listed buildings are on streets that fan out from the harbour, including Harbour Street, Broad Street, Jamaica Street, Maiden Street, Merchant Street, Port Henry Road, Queen Street and St Andrew Street.

 Queen Street was the main street of the new town laid out around 1805.
 North Street, which leads up into Roanheads, consists of 19th-century two-storey red granite homes.
 The dormer-windowed circa-1877 fisher houses in Great Stuart Street were constructed for fishermen quitting Burnhaven (hence its nickname Burnie Street).
 There are similar houses in Port Henry Road, Gladstone Road and Almanythie Road.

-The oldest building in Peterhead is the Fish-House (also known as the Salmon House),A History of Peterhead (p.245), Findlay located on today's Golf Road.
+The oldest building in Peterhead is the 16th-century Fish-House (also known as the Salmon House), located on today's Golf Road.